Demarini CF Zen review

 As mentioned earlier, this one could end up being one of the best bats of all-time.
 Whenever you improve an already good thing by adding even more features to the fold, you have as true winner.
 Some of these features include:

-- Paraflex composite barrel: In the CF8 version (2016 model), Demarini developed a new Paradox Plus composite material throughout the barrel.
+- Paraflex composite barrel: In the CFX version (2018 model), Demarini developed a new Paradox Plus+ composite material throughout the barrel.
 This material allowed for the barrel to become stronger to give you an even larger and responsive sweet spot.
-In the 2018 version, this has been improved even more.
+In the 2019 version, this has been improved even more.
 The Paraflex barrel promises to be made with 22% stronger fibers meaning that the durability should increase as well.
 After all since this bat is expensive – it better last a while!

-- 3-Fusion handle: Brand new for the 2018 CFX is the use of a 3-Fuion handle which re-directs your swing energy into the barrel providing more power but leaving you with a handle that provides very little sting.
+- 3-Fusion handle: Back from the popular CFX is the use of a 3-Fuion handle which re-directs your swing energy into the barrel providing more power but leaving you with a handle that provides very little sting.

 - Double walls: To get even more high performance, Demarini has added a double wall construction to the fold.
 This allows for more of a trampoline effect to occur which in turn enhances your ability to take the ball deep with more ease.

 - Hot out of the wrapper: This bat is ready to be used right away.
 The aforementioned Paradox composite allows for minimal break-in time so you can swing it right away.

-- Balanced swing: Also new for 2018 is the 3-Fusion end-cap, which provides a nice smooth consistent swing each and every time.
+- Balanced swing: Also added last year is the 3-Fusion end-cap, which provides a nice smooth consistent swing each and every time.
 For those looking for more of an end loaded bat, take a look at the Insane version of this bat which we also review.